-General course approvals: For any other courses within the University of Paris system or at Sciences Po, you will need to contact the appropriate faculty study abroad representative with a course description (translated into English, of course) and ask that if an Emory equivalent can be assigned, would the faculty member please email Jeremy and Professor Xavier with the course number.
+General course approvals: For any other courses within the University of Paris system or at Sciences Po, you will need to contact the appropriate faculty study abroad representative with a course description (translated into English, of course) and ask that if an Emory equivalent can be assigned, would the faculty member please email Sarah and Professor Xavier with the course number.
 You can find the current list of reps at the following website: http://cipa.emory.edu/academic/semester/course.html.
-Please copy Professor Xavier and Jeremy on your email so that they are kept in the loop.
+Please copy Professor Xavier and Sarah on your email so that they are kept in the loop.

-History courses: Students taking history courses abroad on this program will generally receive pre-approval of HIST 285 for lower-level history courses and HIST 385 for upper-level history courses; no departmental signature is required prior to departure.
+History courses: Students taking history courses abroad on this program will receive preapproval of HIST 185 for history courses.
 However, students must obtain final approval upon return from study abroad by showing the History Department at least 2000 words worth of work for HIST 285 credit and at least 3000 words worth of work for HIST 385 credit.
 All work should include appropriate documentation and citations, and HIST 385 work must be based on primary sources and non-web-based secondary sources.
 Proof of work can be made with electronic versions of papers or hard copies; the work may be in the form of several short essays, a long research paper, or some other appropriate form, excluding in-class exams & journals.
 Upon return to Emory, students must submit all written work and course syllabus to Becky Herring, Undergraduate Program Coordinator, who will forward to the Director of Undergraduate Studies for approval and evaluation of credit.
 History majors should consult with the History Department prior to departure.